Who will pay for the additional costs incurred by the counties to implement Raise the Age?

-The financial plan assumes the State will pay 100% of extra costs incurred by the counties to implement Raise the Age.
+The financial plan assumes the State will pay 100% of incremental costs incurred by the counties to implement Raise the Age.
 In certain circumstances there may be a local share of RTA costs if a county/New York City is unable to comply with the Tax Cap or demonstrate fiscal hardship as required in the RTA bill.

 How will a county be able to prove financial hardship and who is responsible for making this determination?
 When can counties apply for funding under the financial hardship exception?
-When will eligible counties be able to receive 100% State funding for the new costs associated with the Raise the Age legislation?

 Who will pay for the costs incurred by local Sheriff’s departments as the result of transporting youth to new facilities created by the Raise the Age legislation?